-The computation of the surface pressure gradient with a rigid lid assumption requires the computation of $\partial_t \psi$, the time evolution of the barotropic streamfunction. $\partial_t \psi$ is the solution of an elliptic equation (2.12) for which three solvers are available: a Successive-Over-Relaxation scheme (SOR), a preconditioned conjugate gradient scheme(PCG) [Madec et al. 1988, Madec 1990] and a Finite Elements Tearing and Interconnecting scheme (FETI) [Guyon et al. 1999a;b].
+When the filtered sea surface height option is used, the surface pressure gradient is computed in dynspg\flt.F90.
+The force added in the momentum equation is solved implicitely.
+It is thus solution of an elliptic equation (2.6) for which two solvers are available: a Successive-Over-Relaxation scheme (SOR) and a preconditioned conjugate gradient scheme(PCG) [Madec et al. 1988, Madec 1990].
+The solver is selected trough the the value of nn\solv (namelist parameter).

 The PCG is a very efficient method for solving elliptic equations on vector computers.
-It is a fast and rather easy method to use; which are attractive features for a large number of ocean situations (variable bottom topography, complex coastal geometry, variable grid spacing, islands, open or cyclic boundaries, etc...).
+It is a fast and rather easy method to use; which are attractive features for a large number of ocean situations (variable bottom topography, complex coastal geometry, variable grid spacing, islands, open or cyclic boundaries, etc ...).
 It does not require a search for an optimal parameter as in the SOR method.
-However, the SOR has been retained because it is a linear solver, which is a very useful property when using the adjoint model of NEMO.
-The FETI solver is a very efficient method on massively parallel computers.
-However, it has never been used since OPA 8.0.
-The current version in NEMO should not even successfully go through the compilation phase.
+However, the SOR has been retained because it is a linear solver, which is a very useful property when using the adjoint model of NEMO